openanalytics/shinyproxy-operator/README.md

   when the used Kubernetes version does not support startup probes.
 - `SPO_PROBE_TIMEOUT`: specifies the timeout in seconds of the Readiness and Liveness probes.
 This is useful when the used Kubernetes version does not support startup probes.
+- `SPO_STARTUP_PROBE_INITIAL_DELAY`: specifies the initial delay of the StartUp probe.
+By default this is 60 seconds.
 - `SPO_LOG_LEVEL`: configures the log level of the operator, may be one of the following:
     - `OFF`: disables logging
     - `ERROR`